 I concur with the findings, conclusions, and recommendations of the reporting officers.
 Accordingly, I recommend that navigation improvements for Tacoma Harbor be authorized in accordance with the reporting officers' Recommended Plan with such modifications as in the discretion of the Chief of Engineers may be advisable.
 The estimated project first cost of the Recommended Plan is \$295,328,000 (October 2021 price level).
 The Federal portion of the estimated first cost is \$148,942,000.
 The non-Federal sponsor's portion of the required cost-share of total project first costs is \$146,386,000.
 Project cost share after 10% payment of GNFs less credit for LERR of the NED Plan over 30 years brings the cost share to \$120,701,000 Federal and \$174,627,000 non-Federal.
-Project first costs of the Recommended Plan includes an incremental cost of \$9,542,000 for beneficial use of dredged material, and the incremental cost of beneficial use is \$6,202,000.
-The non-Federal sponsor's portion of the incremental cost of beneficial use is \$6,202,000.
-The non-Federal sponsor's portion of the incremental cost of beneficial use is \$6,202,000.
-The non-Federal sponsor's portion of the incremental cost of beneficial use is \$6,202,000.
-The non-Federal sponsor's portion of the incremental cost of beneficial use is \$6,202,000.
-The non-Federal sponsor's portion of the incremental cost of beneficial use is \$6,202,000.
+Project first costs of the Recommended Plan includes an incremental cost of \$9,542,000 for beneficial use of dredged material, and the incremental cost is reasonable in relation to the environmental benefits achieved.
+The Federal portion of the incremental cost of beneficial use is \$6,202,000.
 The non-Federal sponsor's portion of the incremental cost of beneficial use is \$3,340,000.
 My recommendation is subject to cost sharing, financing, and other applicable requirements of Federal and state laws and policies, including Section 101 of WRDA 1986, as amended.